 Old engravings in the cave

-A newly paved road takes you across Lyngdalsheiði Heath from Þingvellir to Laugarvatn, and the detour to the cave is only a couple of minute's drive.
-The old road, which we used to call the washboard as it was so bumpy, runs by the cave.
+A newly paved road takes you across Lyngdalsheiði Heath from Þingvellir to Laugarvatn, and the detour to the cave is only a couple of minutes' drive.

 Visiting the cave in 2016

-Here is also a part of another road, called Konungsvegurinn or the King's Road, which was built in 1907 across Lyngdalsheiði Heath close to the Laugarvatnshellir Cave, and all the way to Geysir geothermal area and Gullfoss waterfall.
-That road was built for the upcoming visit of the Danish King Frederik VIII, who was also the ruler of Iceland back then.
+Here is also a part of another road, called Konungsvegurinn, or the King's Road, which was built in 1907 across Lyngdalsheiði Heath, close to the Laugarvatnshellir Cave, and all the way to the Geysir geothermal area and Gullfoss waterfall.

-This was a road for carriages, as we Icelanders thought that the king would be travelling in a carriage, and spent an outrageous amount of money on this road, making it the most expensive project in Iceland back then, or until Kárahnjúkavirkjun Dam was constructed, as nothing was too good for our king.
-The king, however, preferred travelling on horseback while in Iceland.
+This was a road for carriages, as the Icelanders thought the king would be travelling in one, and spent an outrageous amount of money on it, making it the most expensive project in Iceland back then, or until the Kárahnjúkavirkjun Dam was constructed, as nothing was too good for our king.

 The road sign leading to Laugarvatnshellir cave

-I am so happy that the cave was restored and that it has become alive again like it used to be some 100 years ago :)
+I am so happy that the cave was restored and that it has become alive again, like it used to be some 100 years ago :)

 The information sign by the cave